Yelp/mrjob/docs/index.rst

 .. image:: logos/logo_medium.png

-mrjob is a Python 2.5+ package that helps you write and run Hadoop Streaming jobs.

-mrjob fully supports Amazon's Elastic MapReduce (EMR) service, which allows you to buy time on a Hadoop cluster on an hourly basis.
-It also works with your own Hadoop cluster.
+**mrjob lets you write MapReduce jobs in Python 2.5+ and run them on several platforms.** You can:

+* Write multi-step MapReduce jobs in pure Python
+* Test on your local machine
+* Run on a Hadoop cluster
+* Run in the cloud using `Amazon Elastic MapReduce (EMR)`_.

+.. _Amazon Elastic MapReduce (EMR): http://aws.amazon.com/documentation/elasticmapreduce/

 To get started, install with ``pip``::